pocomane/brewed-in-the-apocalypse/bita.md

 change: a success/twist text that just said "You did it" should be avoid.
 The __Tell the consequences__ is a sort of safety net to let the story go on, but a move that relay on such mechanism only, by itself it is a bad dedigned move.
-In this sense the success text of the basic __Taking action__ move is exactly what you should NOT do in a good move.
+In this sense the success text of the basic __Face the uncertain__ move is exactly what you should NOT do in a good move.
 That move is like that just because it needs to be a fallback for cases where not other moves are avaiable.